romeerez/orchid-orm/packages/docs/src/guide/columns-json-types.md

 If the union consists of object schemas all identifiable by a common property, it is possible to use the `t.discriminatedUnion` method.

-The advantage is in more efficient evaluation and more human friendly errors.
+The advantage is in the more efficient evaluation and more human-friendly errors.
 With the basic union method the input is tested against each of the provided "options", and in the case of invalidity, issues for all the "options" are shown in the zod error.
 On the other hand, the discriminated union allows for selecting just one of the "options", testing against it, and showing only the issues related to this "option".

 ```ts
 const someTable = db('someTable', (t) => ({